Table of Contents

 We use vehicle efficiency data from the Environmental Protection Agency (fueleconomy.gov) to determine the plug-in vehicle's electricity and gasoline consumption (if applicable) on a per mile basis.
 If the vehicle is a plug-in hybrid, we use a factor (termed "utility factor") to estimate the proportion of miles that will be driven on gasoline.
 This factor depends on the vehicle’s all-electric range.
 Plug-in hybrids with a longer electric range have a higher fraction of miles assigned to electricity.

-The actual emissions generated by charging an EV can also depend on factors not considered in this analysis, including but not limited to the electric utility you choose (we average emissions from all electric utilities in a given region), presence of home solar panels, voluntary purchase of lower-emission electricity, individual driving behavior, and the time of day that the vehicle is recharged.
+The actual emissions generated by charging an EV can also depend on factors not considered in this analysis, including but not limited to the electric utility you choose (we average emissions from all electric utilities in a given region), presence of home solar panels, voluntary purchase of lower-emission electricity, and individual driving behavior.

 Why is my EV dirtier or cleaner than regional or national EV averages?

 The emissions generated by driving an EV depend on both the grid it’s charged from and the vehicle’s efficiency in using that energy to move.
-Since different vehicles have different efficiencies, they generate different emissions over any given distance, even when they’re charged off the same grid.
-Specific electric vehicle models may produce more or less CO2e per mile than the average cars modeled here.
+Since different vehicles have different efficiencies, they are responsible for different emissions over any given distance, even when they’re charged off the same grid.
+Specific electric vehicle models may result in more or less CO2e per mile than the average cars modeled here.

 What if I have solar panels at home or buy green power?